 In addition use a 100w spot light aimed at the centre of the bush.
 The chameleon will position its body at a right angle to the light and warm up its body, it will then take a walk around its tree or branch in search of food and water.

 The temperature inside the cage where the chameleon is going to be basking should be no more than 35C to prevent it from burning itself.

 You will need to test the temperature at the fork in the branch and then again just inside the top of the cage, this is because when the chameleon is sunning itself it may get too hot.

-Adjust the height of the light to get them temperature right.
+Adjust the height of the light to get the temperature right.

-One other important element for keeping chameleons is a source of UV light, chameleons need the UV light from the sun in order to metabolise the calcium in their diet.
+One other important element for keeping chameleons is a source of UV light, chameleons need the UV light from the sun in order to metabolize the calcium in their diet.